esaSPICEservice/QuACK/README.txt

-  This subroutine assigns to a point on the QuACK map (given in hemispheres side-by-side layout) "generalized longitude and latitude" which are obtained by associating the point with the respective point on Peirce quincuncial projection (2).
+  This subroutine assigns to a point on the QuACK map (given in hemispheres side-by-side layout) "generalized longitude and latitude" which are obtained by associating the point with the respective point on Peirce quincuncial projection.
 These generalized latitudinal coordinates can be used for any standard global map projection, e. g., cylindrical equidistant.
 A detailed description of input and output parameters is provided at the beginning of the source code.
   This subroutine includes the file `reverse_quinc_data.f', so that file needs to be present for compilation.
   This subroutine needs the SPICE libraries `spicelib.a' and `support.a'